andreknieriem/simplelightbox/README.md

 Just call `gulp build` to have all files and variants created inside dist!

 ### Changelog
+**2.11.0 - Added possibility to add multiple classes to captions #280, added possibility for better selectors which fixes #62 again, fixed #268 lightbox not centered with scrolling**
 **2.10.4 - Fixed #277 - add passive listener for scroll events, #276 mistake z-index**
 **2.10.3 - Fixed #264 - Fixed wrong mouse-zoom when the page is scrolled**
 **2.10.2 - Fixed #258 with opacity flicker on overlay.
 For this, moved style option captionOpacity to js plugin**